The Zone has eight country members: BeLux, Britain, France, Ireland, Italy, Netherlands, Portugal and Spain.

-Belgium is smallest in terms of membership numbers and geographical area, but this nucleus of members is committed to the practice of the Latihan.
-Conflicts divided the membership in the past, but they are now dedicated to overcoming this, and working together to foster the growth of Subud in their country.
+BeLux is smallest in terms of membership numbers and geographical area, but this nucleus of members is committed to the practice of the Latihan.
+Groups are located in Brussels and Antwerp and so far there is one member in Luxembourg.

-Britain has many members and several Subud houses.
-One of these, the Amadeus Centre in London, operates as a commercial enterprise, generating significant funds for the national organisation as well as hosting a group.
-Subud Britain has a well-developed organizational structure with regions, regional helpers and regional chairs, who also act as trustees on the national board.
+Britain has the largest membership in the zone with one thousand members.
+It has a well-developed organizational structure with regions, regional helpers and regional chairs, who also act as trustees on the national board.
 Financially it is a big contributor to both the zone and to the WSA.
-Wings activity is well represented, and the very popular Subud Youth Families Association has enriched the lives of many Subud families with young children both within the UK and zonally.
+Wings activity is well represented, and the very popular Subud Youth Families Association has enriched the lives of many Subud families with young children, both within the UK and zonally.
 Britain also owns quite a few Subud centers that do well as an enterprise, particularly the Amadeus Centre in London, which is an important contributor to the national fund.

-Ireland has a scattered membership similar to Italy, but they are willing to frequently travel long distances to meet for latihan and social activities.
+Ireland has a scattered membership similar to Italy, but they are willing to travel long distances to meet for latihan and social activities.
 Youth is well represented and enterprise support has traditionally been strong here.

-The Netherlands is a well organized Subud country, with a national committee, a national helpers team, two self-owned Subud houses, a healthy financial position, and the oldest uninterrupted national publication in the world, Subud News Netherlands.
-Membership has been stable for many years and, like other countries has an average age moving slowly to the grey area.
+The Netherlands is a well organized Subud country with eight groups, a national committee, a national helpers team, two self-owned Subud houses and a healthy financial position.
+Like most countries, membership has been slowly decreasing with an average age moving to the grey area.

-Apart from a small group in Porto and some isolated members, Subud Portugal is concentrated in Lisbon.
-For such a small membership Portugal has realized some amazing projects: Bucelas (a retreat/meeting place in the countryside some 60 km from Lisbon), the Lisbon Subud house, that was aquired with support from the zone and MSF.
+Portugal Apart from a small group in Porto and some isolated members, Subud Portugal is concentrated in Lisbon.
+For such a small membership Portugal has realized some amazing projects: Bucelas (a retreat/meeting place in the countryside some 60 km from Lisbon) and the Lisbon Subud house, that was aquired with support from the zone and MSF.
 The Roda Viva project for childcare and education of immigrant children is an excellent example of Susila Dharma activity.

-Spain is the European gateway to South America; there are close contacts with the countries there, and there is an active Spanish translation unit.
-Spain is the country of fiestas, firmly held traditional values.
-The Alpujarra Group, near Orgiva in the south, has succeeded in building a new and beautifully situated Subud centre, officially opened at a WSC meeting in 2016.
-In a very real sense this is a centre for the Zone, hosting Zone Council and Zone Helpers meetings, as well as being the base for a group enterprise which provides a venue where local organisations meet.
-Subud Alpujarrra’s new Subud Hall
+Spain is the European gateway to South America; there are close contacts between the countries and there is an active Spanish translation unit.
+Spain is the country of fiestas and firmly held traditional values.
+The Alpujarra Group near Orgiva in the south, has succeeded in building a new and beautifully situated Subud centre, officially opened at a WSC meeting in 2016.
+In a very real sense this is a centre for the Zone, hosting Zone Council and Zone Helpers meetings, as well as being the base for enterprising group members.

 Reports from Zone 3: